Navigation

 “I can’t take it anymore.
 I’ve been working in the advertising field for nine years, and I have been working in my current agency for almost seven years.
 The idea of quitting has been haunting me for the past three years, but I always tried to suppress it by highlighting the positive side of my job, mainly the working environment and how lucky I am to have a sweetheart boss.
 I hate Sunday nights.
 I drag myself out of bed every day to go to work.
 I get stomach cramps when I get a phone call from my boss on my mobile.
 I don’t feel motivated anymore.
 When a new client calls in, I wish and pray that they don’t proceed with us because I don’t want any more extra work.
 Nothing excites me anymore in this job.
 I don’t see myself in this career in the future.
 I feel so lost.
 I want to quit but I don’t know what I will do next.
 I don’t want to stay home doing nothing.
 I know I can go crazy.
 Everybody thinks I am crazy to take this step.”

-Exhibit 8: Energy
+Exhibit A-07: Time and Energy

 “I dread waking up every morning and going to work.
 Sunday nights are extremely depressing.
 There hasn’t been any growth for me in more than a year.
 I don’t get along with my boss.
 I hate sitting in a cubicle.
 I hate crouching over a computer.
 I hate sitting under fluorescent lights.
 I hate that my life is neglected because I have to go to work somewhere else and give all of my time and energy to a cause I no longer believe in.”